 A qualitative exploration of the characteristics and practices of interdisciplinary collaboration

-The Children's Centres in South Australia are examples of settings requiring the effective collaboration of disciplines from diverse
+The Children's Centres in South Australia are examples of settings requiring the effective collaboration of disciplines from

-and challenging.
-Existing literature describing collaboration in early childhood settings focuses on exploring the concept from a single
+is complex and challenging.
+Existing literature describing collaboration in early childhood settings focuses on exploring the

-professional perspective, with limited exploration from multiple professional perspectives.
-The aim of this study was to describe the
+concept from a single professional perspective, with limited exploration from multiple professional perspectives.
+The aim of

-characteristics and practices of collaboration in well-established Children's Centre teams from multiple professional perspectives.
-It is
+this study was to describe the characteristics and practices of collaboration in well-established Children's Centre teams from

-anticipated that this description can result in strategies for other teams in similar interdisciplinary settings.
+multiple professional perspectives.
+It is anticipated that this description can result in strategies for other teams in similar interdisciplinary settings.
+A systematic review was conducted summarising the literature on the characteristics and practices of

-Centres, followed by a descriptive qualitative study.
-Team members from two centres participated in focus groups, thematic analysis
+collaboration in Children's Centres, followed by a descriptive qualitative study.
+Team members from two centres participated

-was undertaken and findings of both phases were integrated.
+in focus groups, thematic analysis was undertaken and findings of both phases were integrated.

-Characteristics and practices that support constructive teamwork were identified, with the central theme of leadership and the interrelated
+Characteristics and practices that support constructive teamwork were identified, with the central theme of leadership and the

-processes involved in collaboration, highlighting the importance of leaders in supporting the collaboration of disciplines from different
+the characteristics and processes involved in collaboration, highlighting the importance of leaders in supporting the

 Key words: collaboration, teamwork, Children's Centres, qualitative, early childhood